Newcastle Jets FC: Emerging Jets Academy

 The Emerging Jets program is underpinned by a tri-party agreement between the National Body (Football Federation Australia), the Member Federation (Northern New South Wales Football Federation) and the local A-League club (Newcastle Jets).
-The integrated talented player pathway by definition provides a succinct and clearly discernible development program for players from as young as eight years to the National Youth League, A-League and W-League.
+The integrated talented player pathway by provides a development program for players from as young as eight years to the National Youth League, A-League and W-League.

 In January 2015 the Emerging Jets Program moved to the Lake Macquarie Regional Football Facility.
 For the first time since its inauguration the Emerging Jets have a home base for their training and fixtures.
 The Lake Macquarie Regional Football Facility has also been the home of Northern NSW Football since late 2014.

 The program is designed to provide players with the opportunity to develop their skills through access to quality coaching, competitive opportunities and support services.

-The program aims to provide identified players and coaches with the opportunity to reach their full potential.
-The parties also have the aspiration to develop players who have the ability to showcase the region in the world's biggest leagues and inspire future generations of grassroots players and Emerging Jets players.
+It aims to provide identified players and coaches with the opportunity to reach their full potential.